apache/shardingsphere/docs/document/content/features/sharding/appendix.en.md

 Other：

-- You should keep actual table, sharding column and key generate column in sharding rule keep same capitalization with table and column in database.
+- You should keep actual tables, sharding columns and key generate columns in sharding rule same capitalization with tables and columns in database.